Carpal tunnel biopsy is a test in which a small piece of tissue is removed from the carpal tunnel (part of the wrist).

 What Abnormal Results Mean

-An abnormal result is a sign of amyloidosis.
+An abnormal result means that you have amyloidosis.

 Risks of this procedure include: